 MK Deaf Zone – Wednesday Club

-Covid 19 has had a significant impact on MK Deaf Zone’s activities.
-The Wednesday club is the only session that runs regularly.
+Covid 19 had a significant impact on MK Deaf Zone’s activities.
+The Wednesday club is now the only session that runs regularly.
 It is held in the John Lewis community room, once a month, on Wednesday afternoon.
+Check out our Facebook page for the meeting dates.

-You can support Deaf community activities but volunteering at events or helping with organising events.
-Get in touch via the contact page if you are able to support MK Deaf Zone activities
+You can support Deaf community activities by volunteering at events or helping with organising events.
+Get in touch via the contact page if you can support MK Deaf Zone activities